LSSTDESC/WeakLensingDeblending/docs/programs.rst

 dbquery
 -------

-Program to query the official LSST simulation galaxy catalog and write a text :doc:`catalog file </catalog>` in the format expected by the `simulate` program.
-You do not normally need to run this program since suitable catalog files are already provided.
+The `dbquery` program queries the official LSST simulation galaxy catalog and writes a text :doc:`catalog file </catalog>` in the format expected by the `simulate` program.
+You do not normally need to run this program since suitable catalog files are :doc:`already provided <products>`.